Characterization of positive definite, radial functions on free groups

 \section{Introduction}

 Let $G$ be a group.
-A function $\varphi : G \to \mathbb{C}$ is called {\it positive definite} if the associated Toeplitz-type matrix is positive definite for any $n\in{\Bbb N}$ and any $(x_i)_{i=1}^n \in G$. i.e.
+A function $\varphi : G \to \mathbb{C}$ is called {\it positive definite} if the associated Toeplitz-type matrix is positive definite for any $n\in{\Bbb N}$ and any $(x_i)_{i=1}^n \in G$, i.e.

 for any complex numbers $(c_i)_{i=1}^n$.
-The classical Bochner-Herglotz theorem (\cite[5.5.2]{Bh07} says that a function on the integer group is positive definite if and only if it is the Fourier transform of a finite nonnegative Borel measure on the torus.
+The classical Bochner-Herglotz theorem (\cite[5.5.2]{Bh07} says that a function on the integer group is positive definite if and only if it is the Fourier transform of a finite non-negative Borel measure on the torus.

 There is a similar concept of {\it positive definiteness} on semigroups.
 Let $G_+$ be a semigroup.
 A function $\dot\varphi : G_+ \to \mathbb{C}$ is called {\it positive definite} in the semigroup sense if the associated Hankel-type matrix is positive definite for any $n\in{\Bbb N}$ and any $n$ elements $x_i \in G_+$.
 This is equivalent to saying that $\sum_{i,j=1}^n\bar{c_i}c_j\dot{\varphi} (x_ix_j)\geq0$ for any complex numbers $c_i, 1\leq i\leq n$.
-The Hamburger theorem (\cite[Theorem 7.1]{Pe03} says that a bounded function $\dot\varphi$ is positive definite on the semigroup ${\Bbb Z}_+={\Bbb N}\cup\{0\}$ if and only if $\dot\varphi$ is the moment of a nonnegative Borel measure $\mu$ on $[-1,1]$, i.e. there exists $\mu$ such that
+The Hamburger theorem (\cite[Chapter 1,Theorem 7.1]{Pe03} says that a bounded function $\dot\varphi$ is positive definite on the semigroup ${\Bbb Z}_+={\Bbb N}\cup\{0\}$ if and only if $\dot\varphi$ is the moment of a nonnegative Borel measure $\mu$ on $[-1,1]$, i.e. there exists $\mu$ such that

 for $k\in \mathbb{Z}_{+}$.
 Note that the support of $\mu$ is a subset of $[-1,1]$ as $\dot\varphi$ is bounded.
 Given any bounded positive definite function $\dot\varphi$ on ${\Bbb Z}_+$, the formula $\varphi(k)=\dot\varphi(|k|)$ defines a symmetric positive definite function on ${\Bbb Z}$.
 This can be seen by (\ref{moment}) and the well-known fact that $k\mapsto t^{|k|}$ is positive definite on ${\Bbb Z}$ for any $-1\leq t\leq 1$.
 However, not every symmetric positive definite function $\varphi$ on ${\Bbb Z}$ is of the form of $\varphi(k)=\dot\varphi(|k|)$.
 In fact, Haagerup and Knudby proved in \cite[Theorem 3.3] {HK2015} that there is a one to one correspondence between the class of bounded positive definite functions on ${\Bbb Z}_+$ and the class of radial positive definite functions on the infinite free product of ${\Bbb Z}$.
 The notion of radial (or spherical) functions is first introduced and studied in \cite{F-TP1982}.
 We restate Haagerup's result as follows.